LBAC Juniors (ages 9-18)

 We pride ourselves in being a small but friendly club for children 9 years of age and over (as of 1stJanuary).

 How to get involved

-In the first instance, contact Alex Killick by e-mail at JuniorEnquiries@leightonbuzzardac.co.uk.
+In the first instance, contact Steph by e-mail at JuniorEnquiries@leightonbuzzardac.co.uk.
 Please include a contact number, your child’s name and school year.
-You will receive an invitation to a ‘New Starters Trial Evening’ that is normally held on the first Tuesday of each month at Vandyke School.
+You will receive an invitation to a ‘New Starters Trial Evening’ that is normally held once each month, on a Tuesday, at Vandyke School.
 Please check your junk/spam folder so you do not miss our reply.

 Children will then be offered an initial 2 week trial period after which they will be expected to join the club if they are committed to training as junior athletes and are well behaved.
 We do not tolerate swearing or bullying.
 It is important to note that that we encourage all juniors to compete and have a variety of formats from the informal to county and national level athletics.

 Where we train

 LBAC juniors are mainly based at Vandyke School (LU7 3DY) where we use the facilities provided by the school as well as specialist LBAC equipment (e.g. high jump, throws equipment etc).
 During the summer we use the playing field, 400m grass track and sand pits where training is outside at Vandyke School on both Tuesdays and Thursdays starting at 6.45pm.
 Please make your way around the back of the school to the playing fields.